Clarifai/old-docs/portal-guide/workflows/README.md

 # Workflows

 Workflows are a graph of computation that encompass one or more Clarifai or Custom model\(s\).
 Every workflow is attached to one of your applications.
 Under each workflow, you will see a list of the Clarifai Models and all custom models in that application when selecting models to add to your workflow.
-With Workflow Predict, you will be able to reduce the latency and in turn make your product more efficient.
+With Workflow Predict, you will be able to run your business logic on one efficient tool.

+{% hint style="info" %}
-Note: this won't have any impact on the price you are charged per call.
+This won't have any impact on the price you are charged per call.
 You will still be charged for the same operation if it were separate calls to the API.
+When you do a predict with a workflow you're charged for the prediction of each model in the workflow as if they were separate calls.
+{% endhint %}

 ## Workflow Setup